ruslanosipov/ruslanosipov.github.io/source/blog/about/index.markdown

 ## Regarding my online presence

 There seems to be a number of people out there who use "rosipov" as their username.
 It's a regular coincidence, since this domain name consists of my first initial and my last name.
 So, if you see someone online with a username "rosipov" - it might not be me.
 As a rule of thumb, I usually leave a link to this blog on any profile I use.
-I also try to keep links to my online profiles (above) up to date on this page.
+I also try to keep links to my online profiles (above) up to date.